 The big thing you need to pay attention to is content audits.
-Communicate ahead of time that you’re going to keep their content in the RFP answer library.
+Communicate ahead of time that you’re going to keep their content in the RFP Content Library.
 However, you won’t bother them to review it until their portion of the solution is proposed.
 They need to know that when you contact them, you’re doing so because there’s real business value potential at stake.

 Recognize SMEs for spending their valuable time on your RFP response!
 If your company doesn’t have a recognition system, then expense a $10 Starbucks card.
 They deserve it, and they appreciate it.